kghbln/MySystemMessages/README.md

 ### Rationale
-This extension comes in quite handy if you have multiple wiki instances which share the same content structure for, e.g. templates and forms.
+This extension is useful if you have multiple wiki instances which share the same content structure for, e.g. templates.
 It makes it easier to deploy translations to these wiki instances by avoiding individual message setup on every instance.
-This also makes farming easier since the system messages may easily be deployded to all wiki instances.
+Additionally farming is easier since the system messages may easily be deployed to all wiki instances.

 ### Installation